xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 4. Decide what attachments to be sent together with a test run.

 5. With the associated Test Case ID and Test Configurations, more than one Test Point might be returned.
-These Test Points share the same Test Case ID and Test Configurations, yet are different in Test Suite and Tester.
+These Test Points share the same Test Case ID and Test Configurations, but can still differ depending on the Test Suite and Tester.
 In this case, to decide whether Katalon Studio submits test results regardless of the number of Test Points or not, select **Submit test results for multiple test points with the same test case ID**.

 6. To save your settings, click **Apply and Close**.